10 Nonperishable Foods You Must Stock for a Power Outage Situation –

 That’s probably how your kids will be if they see you putting almond milk on their cereal, but the difference in the taste really isn’t that noticeable on cereal.

-Plan Ahead to Keep Your Family Fed in Emergency Circumstances
+Best Food for Blackouts – Plan Ahead to Keep Your Family Fed in Emergency Circumstances

 With just a little bit of intentional buying, you can keep a variety of Emergency Foods on hand for any power outage.
 This is definitely not meant to be a conclusive list.
 You should stock items your own family prefers and will actually eat.
 You should make your shopping list based on what’s readily available at a good price in your area.